Get started

 Set up your business

-- Create a plan for the type of salon you will open.
+- Create a business plan that determines what type or range of event planning services you will provide.

 - Apply for an Employer Identification Number (EIN), also known as a Federal Tax ID Number from the Internal Revenue Service (IRS).
 This is used to identify your business and allows you to hire employees.
-If you are a sole proprietor without employees, you may choose to use your Social Security Number instead.
+If you are a sole proprietor without employees, an EIN is optional and you can use your Social Security Number instead.

 - Register your business with the City and County of San Francisco through the Office of the Treasurer and Tax Collector.

 - Choose and file a business name.
-File a Fictitious Business Name (FBN) Statement at the SF Office of the County Clerk if you will be using a name other than your given name, the names of your partners, or the officially registered name of your LLC or corporation.
-Research the name's availability in the county before filing.
+File a Fictitious Business Name (FBN) Statement at the SF Office of the County Clerk if you will be using a name other than the legal name of the ownership.
+Be sure to search the name's availability before filing.

 - Apply for an Establishment Permit from the CA Board of Cosmetology.
 The Board is only accepting Sole Proprietorships, Partnerships, and Corporations as valid ownership types.
 Each location requires its own permit.